rolfmadsen/rolfmadsen/README.md

 # Search user interface based on Openplatform v3

-Full disclaimer: I am a rookie playing at programming and learning as I go ...
+Full disclaimer: I am a rookie playing at programming and learning from my errors as I go along ...

 This project is created with a Python3 backend and ReactJS / NextJS frontend and deployed using the Vercel cloud platform for static sites and Serverless Functions.